georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 ---
 layout: post
-title: "Angular architecture for larger applications"
+title: "Scalable Angular architecture for larger applications"
 description: "TODO"
 ---

 <!--
-- services (stores) and connecting store to endpoints
 - types, helpers, pipes - where to put?
-- subscribing to global stores from components - add to example app

-- Basic idea
+- Main ideas
-    - State managed using observable stores - link to previous blog post
     - Component based architecture (smart and dumb (input-output) components)
         - Smart components can be views or containers - they connect stores with dumb components
         - Views are smart containers that can be routed to.
 They do "URL sync"
+    - Making requests
+        - Stores are connected to backend via endpoints
+        - Updating request state - simple (in endpoint) and more complex (RequestStateUpdater)

 - Structure overview
     - App divided into modules